 pu Abrasion-Resistant Polyurethane Rubber Sheet, Semi-Clear, 24" x 24", 1/4" Thick, 80A Durometer

-Dimensions are given in meters (m).
-In the next figures, blue gives the contact-point notation and the green signs (+, - ) the definition of the angle of pushing.
+Dimensions are given in meters.
+In the following figures, the blue numbers illustrate the contact-point position and the green signs (+, -) illustrate the angles of pushing.

 Each side measures: 0.0605 m

 New data preprocessing and rendering scripts in Python are available at this pdproc github repo.

 Please cite the paper Combining learned and analytical models for predicting action effects from sensory data when using the rendering scripts.
 Thanks Alina Kloss!